ansemjo/diffusionbooth/README.md

 Then, the [ControlNets extension](https://github.com/Mikubill/sd-webui-controlnet.git) is required because control nets are an essential part of getting pictures with some resemblance at all.
 Open the Web UI and navigate to Extensions > "Install from URL".

 And finally, you need all the models of course.
-This part is WIP, until I find out how to host files in LFS without making my University's GitLab team angry.
-You can find models on [huggingface.co](https://huggingface.co/) and [civtai.com](https://civitai.com/); the names and hashes of all the models we used are noted in [`models_sha256sum`](./models_sha256sum).
+I don't want to make my University's GitLab team angry, so I won't put them into the repository.
+But you can find the models on [huggingface.co](https://huggingface.co/) and [civtai.com](https://civitai.com/); the names, direct download links and hashes of the necessary models are noted in [`models.md`](./models.md).

 You **should enable larger cache** for ControlNet models!
 Otherwise they need to be reloaded for every API call, which takes unecessarily long time.
 Go to [Settings > ControlNet (left) > increase "Model cache size"](https://github.com/Mikubill/sd-webui-controlnet/issues/429#issuecomment-1449200295).